 Cutting the ties

-Want to get it over with, and grab a refund if you are eligible?
-Click the second button that says End Now.
-If you look beside that button, Amazon will tell you how much of your Prime membership fee you’re eligible for a refund for.
-From what we understand, the amount refunded is based on your use and time left.
-So if you barely used Prime, you will see a bigger refund, while an account close to renewal will see less back.
+The amount refunded is based on your use and time left.
+So if you barely used Prime and prepaid for a full year, you will see a bigger refund, while an account close to renewal will see less back.

 Some things to consider

 Remember that when you cancel, you’re still considered a customer.
 Thus, your Amazon account is still active.
-This means if you sign up for Prime again, you will have to pay the $99 right away — the Prime free trial for new is only for first-time subscribers.
+This means if you sign up for Prime again, you will have to pay the $120 for a year, or $13 for a month, right away — the Prime free trial is only for first-time subscribers.